 Covers may be used to protect your new Elddis motorhome provided that the cover used is of a breathable type.

-Ensure that any sharp objects are removed e.g. the point of a status omni-directional aerial, and that the cover is well tied down.
+Lower the TV antenna and ensure the cover is well tied down to avoid the cover being punctured.

 Your motorhome must be ventilated every 4 to 6 weeks if it is to be stored with a cover in place.